-Mouth Guard & Night Guard
+Mouth Guards & Night Guards Eugene OR

 The terms "mouthguard" and "night guard" refer to the same basic appliance, a plastic covering that is worn over the teeth for protection.
 There are three major types of mouthguards: stock protectors, boil and bite protectors, and custom-fit protectors.
 The first two options are store-bought and inexpensive.
 However, they are usually bulky, uncomfortable, and less effective than the custom-fit alternative.
 At Higbee Family Dentistry, we specialize in custom-fit mouthguards because we believe they are the ideal solution, whether you need one for physical activities or to combat bruxism.

 We recommend mouthguards for anyone, children and adults, involved with physical activities that put them at risk for injury or trauma.
 This includes contact sports such as ice hockey, football, soccer, basketball, boxing, field hockey, and lacrosse.
 We may also recommend a mouthguard if you participate in recreational activities like skateboarding, mountain biking, and rollerblading.
 Even those who participate in gymnastics could benefit from wearing a mouthguard.

 In general, mouthguards are used to cover the upper teeth.
 However, Dr. Higbee may recommend a mouthguard for the lower teeth as well, specifically if you wear braces or another fixed appliance.
 Your custom-fit mouthguard should be comfortable, durable, and resistant to tears.
 A good mouthguard is also easy to clean and does not affect your breathing or speech.